jreyesgar93/research-stay-vaccine-campaign-effect-cdmx/README.md

 # research-stay-vaccine-campaign-effect-cdmx
+## Files:

+- `mes` directory contains the code created for the research project with MES
+- `report` directory contains the code created for the research stay report.

 ####  Clone the repository, update pip and generate a pyenv and renv.

-- Clone the followinr repositpy:
+- Clone the following repository:

 `git clone https://github.com/jreyesgar93/research-stay-vaccine-campaign-effect-cdmx.git`

-- Actualizas el pip install:
+- Update pip:

 `pip install --upgrade pip`